homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

     npm install -g homebridge-panasonic-ac-platform

-Node v20 or higher is required.
+Node v20.19.0 or above is required.

 ## Configure plugin
 Configure the plugin through the settings UI or in the JSON editor.